softwarehistorysociety/core-bluetooth-classic/README.md

 # Using Core Bluetooth Classic

-Use Core Bluetooth APIs to discover and communicate with a Bluetooth Classic device.
+Discover and communicate with a Bluetooth Classic device by using the Core Bluetooth APIs.

 ## Overview